Keenig Creek – Wilson River

 Hiking

-The trailhead is located at the campground on Muesial Creek Road, 0.2 miles west of Cedar Butte Road.
-The trail is located on the right.
-The distance to Footbridge is 6.1 miles and 9.5 miles to Jones Creek.
-The moderate difficulty trail is designated for hikers and mountain bikers.
+The trailhead is located near the campground on Muesial Creek Road, about 0.2 miles west of Cedar Butte Road.

-Camping & Accomodations
+Keenig Creek Camping & Lodging

-Affordable vacation rentals for short and long term stay.
+Affordable vacation rentals for short and long term stay

 Video